Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 Marimo Moss Balls are foreground plants that are very easy to care and grow.
 They will thrive in just about any light condition and just ask to be rotated every water change or so.
 They can be kept in just about any tank.
 From a large planted display to a fish bowl it will thrive in any condition.
 Some people will even place the in sumps as a form of refugium.
 They are also very long lived with the species living over 200 years in the wild.

 Moss balls are ideal for small plants and for small inhabits like shrimp.
 They are also a good fit for smaller activity fish like Bettas.
 They actually aren't considered a plant, more so a form of green algae that grows into a ball formation.
 Because of their size they are ideal for smaller tanks.
+They do very well in a low light aquarium.

 10. Rose Sword Plant

-The Rose Sword Plant is a variety of Amazon Sword plant that has a range of colors from green, brown, pink, to red.
+The Rose Sword Plant is a variant of the Amazon Sword plant that has a range of colors from green, brown, pink, to red.
 New leaves will start out as pink or bronze and will eventually turn to bright or dark green as they mature.
 They are just as easy to take care of Amazon Swords, but will require a bit stronger lighting in order to bring out the best colors.
 They will thrive and grow with low-light however.
 Most red plants tend to require higher lighting which is why they don't make this list.
 This is one type of plant you can get that gets you the red, but won't require higher light or CO2 injections.

 11. Water Sprite